 (2) Graduate "Data Science in Software Engineering," as a part of Current Topics in Programming Languages and Systems (CS 239).
 Software engineering is a data rich activity.
 Software produces large quantities of data such as user-orented telemetry data, repository-based productivity and quality data, and business oriented process data.
 Data scientists work with data and they have "the sexiest job of the 21st century" according to Harvard Business Review.
 Data scientists are now becoming a part of mainstream software development teams and they use statistics, data mining, big data engineering, and automated software analysis techniques together to measure software performance and quality, to analyze user engagement, to diagnose and debug software failures, to detect server log anomalies, etc. This course covers data science methods, techniques, and tools used in (and for) software engineering.
 In addition to discussing the state-of-the-art through research papers, the course will emphasize hands-on experience in using tools for software analytics: Winter 2015, Winter 2016, Winter 2017

-(3) Graduate "Software Engineering"(Proposed as CS230).
+(3) Graduate "Software Engineering"(CS230).
 As software systems become increasingly large and complex, automated software engineering analysis and development tools play an important role in various software engineering tasks: design, construction, evolution, and testing and debugging of software systems.
 This course will introduce students to the foundations, techniques, tools, and applications of automated software engineering technology.
 Students will develop, extend, and evaluate a mini automated software engineering analysis tool and assess how the tool fits into the software development process.
 This class is intended to students to introduce current research topics in automated software engineering.
-Spring 2016, Spring 2017
+Spring 2016, Spring 2017, Spring 2018

 (4) Graduate "Tools and Environments for Developing Big Data Analytics" as a part of Current Topics in Programming Languages and Systems (CS 239).
 An abundance of data in science, engineering, national security, and health care has led to the emerging field of big data analytics.
 To process massive quantities of data, developers lever- age data-intensive scalable computing (DISC) systems in the cloud, such as Google’s MapReduce, Apache Hadoop, and Apache Spark.
 While DISC systems help to address the scalability challenges of big data analytics, they also introduce new challenges in developing, debugging, and testing applications.
 This class discusses recent advances in tools and environments for developing big data analytics with focus on software tooling, environment, and system stacks.
 Winter 2018